-Working with the Rainbow Model on Value-based Healthcare: from start-up to success formula
+Working on value-based healthcare with the Rainbow model: from start-up to scale-up

-More health for less money: in a nutshell, that is the essence of value-based healthcare.
-In practice, however, this is not so simple.
-Start-ups, eHealth tools and other innovations are constantly being launched with the promise of improving care and reducing costs.
-All with the best intentions, but nine times out of ten the desired net result is not achieved.
-Healthcare costs continue to rise merrily (partly due to all these innovations) and visibility on outcomes is often lacking.
-Let alone that such innovations are successfully implemented.
+More health for less money, that’s the core of value-based healthcare in a nutshell.
+In practice, however, it turns out this is not that easy.
+Start-ups, eHealth tools and other innovations are constantly being launched with a promise to improve healthcare and lower costs.
+All based on the best of intentions, but nine out of ten times this doesn’t lead to the desired result.
+Health care costs continue to rise (partially because of all these innovations) and it is difficult to get an idea of the potential results.
+In addition, they are rarely implemented successfully.

-The big show-stopper is fragmentation.
-Fragmented supervision, fragmented data sources, fragmented funding and fragmented care, we all know it.
-This makes the realization of really valuable innovations and improvement projects not easy.
-The solution is as old as the hills: working together.
+Fragmentation is the biggest show stopper.
+Fragmented services, fragmented data sources, fragmented financing systems and fragmented healthcare policies.
+Something we can all relate to.
+This does not make realizing really valuable innovations and improvement projects any better.
+The solution is as old as the hills: cooperation.
 But how do you go about it?
-With the Rainbow Model!
-Everyone’s innovations are looking for the proverbial pot of gold.
-The Rainbow Model (Valentine et al. 2013) puts that pot at your fingertips.
-In this blog we translate the theory of the Rainbow Model into practice.
-In addition, we provide practical tools for making the transition from start-up to success formula.
-That way, at the end of the Rainbow Model, everyone can really find that pot of gold.
+By using the Rainbow model!
+Everyone is using their innovations to find the proverbial pot of gold.
+By using the Rainbow model (Valentijn et al. 2013) this will be within reach.
+In this blog we translate the theory of the Rainbow model to practice.
+We give you practical tools to transition from a start-up to a winning scale-up formula.
+That way anyone can find the pot of gold at the end of the rainbow.

-The bottom line is that value-driven care stands or falls with people; people who can work together in teams and outside their organisation in a context of innovation and trust.
-To achieve this, the right balance is needed between functional ‘hard’ preconditions (such as data management and business modelling) and normative ‘soft’ preconditions (such as vision development and storytelling).
+What it boils down to, is that value-based healthcare depends on people; people that can cooperate in teams and outside of their organisations in a context of innovation and trust.
+To realize this, you need a good balance between functional ‘hard’ conditions (such as data management and business modelling) and normative ‘soft’ conditions (such as vision development and storytelling).
 This balance determines whether an approach will be successful in practice.
-The Rainbow Model summarizes the various domains of value-driven care and the hard and soft preconditions in one model.
-The model shows that value-driven care requires integral cooperation at various levels, see the following figure.
+The Rainbow model model combines the domains of value-based healthcare and the hard and soft conditions into one model.
+In the model we can see that value-based healthcare needs cooperation at different levels, see image 1.

-1) micro level: the collaboration between client/patient and health care provider (clinical integration),
+- 1) Microlevel: the cooperation between client/patient and health care professional (clinical integration),

-2) meso level: the collaboration between professionals and organisations (professional and organisational integration), and
+- 2) Mesolevel: the cooperation between professionals and organisations (professional and organizational integration), and

-3) macro level: the legislation and regulations (system integration) that affect all forms of cooperation.
+- 3) Macrolevel: the laws and regulations (system integration) that influence all the forms of cooperation.

-In the Rainbow Model, the needs of the patient are central.
-Based on the needs of a group of patients, or a population, various forms of clinical, professional and organizational collaboration can be initiated.
-The right balance between ‘soft’ cultural and ‘hard’ structural aspects determines whether the collaboration is effective and whether the intended clinical, health, and cost outcomes are achieved.
-Laws and regulations (the system) are often a given.
-Nevertheless, it is good to map this out in advance as well.
-Is it at all possible to achieve the cooperation you envisage?
-Perhaps a lobby in The Hague is necessary first.
+The patient’s needs are central to the Rainbow model.
+Based on the needs of a group of patients (the population) different types of clinical, professional and organizational cooperation can be initiated.
+The right balance between ‘soft’ culture and ‘hard’ structural aspects determines whether the cooperation is effective and if the intended clinical, health related and cost related outcomes will be achieved.
+Laws and regulations (the system) is often a given.
+It’s still good to map this in advance, however.
+Is it possible to achieve the cooperation you have envisioned?
+Maybe you need to lobby first.

-To make it a little easier, there are four steps to successfully applying the theory of the Rainbow Model in practice.
+To make it a little bit easier, there are four steps to successfully put the theory of the Rainbow model into practice.

 Step 1: Determine the needs of your patients

-What care do the patients in your area need?
-To do this, you look at people’s needs on a personal level.
-In addition, you try to predict (undesirable) health outcomes using available clinical and cost data, so that you can also identify future needs.
-This is essential to be able to make the right interventions that are also future-proof.
-Your interventions will focus on participation and prevention.
-In an ideal situation, you would collect all of the patients’ data in one place.
+What type of care do the patients in your area need?
+Check what people need at a personal level.
+You should also try to use any available clinical and cost-related data to predict the (unwanted) health-related results, so you can map out future needs.
+This is essential to be able to make interventions that are future-proof as well.
+In your interventions, focus on participation and prevention.
+In an ideal situation you collect all patient data in once place.

-What outcomes do you want to achieve with respect to patient needs?
-It is important that you set the intended goals using the Triple Aim.
-This can be in the area of patient perceived quality, such as patient reported experience (PREMS), but it can also be patient reported outcome measures (PROMS).
-In addition, clinical and cost indicators are important.
+Which results do you want to achieve in relation to patient needs?
+It is important to determine the envisioned goals using Triple Aim.
+You can do that based on the quality the patient has experienced, such as patient reported experience measures (PREMS), but you can also use patient reported outcome measures (PROMS).
+In addition, you should consider clinical and cost-related indicators.

-Step 3: Determine the form and degree of cooperation
+Step 3: Determine the form and level of cooperation

-What forms of collaboration do you need to achieve the desired outcomes?
-Go through all the dimensions of the Rainbow Model.
-How can you design the collaboration on a micro level between the patient and the healthcare provider?
-For example by making an individual care plan.
-What can be done at the meso level to improve collaboration between healthcare professionals and healthcare organisations?
-This could include multidisciplinary consultation, chain care or having a joint EPD.
-Finally, it is important to look at the macro level to see what political-administrative developments may or may not lead to cooperation.
-The value-driven care models ‘Patient Centred Medical Home’ (PCMH) and the ‘Accountable Care Organisation’ (ACO) can serve as inspiration here.
-Within these models, care is provided across the entire chain of prevention, care and welfare at district and regional level.
-Both models have been scientifically proven to bring about significant improvements in quality and cost savings.
+Which forms of cooperation do you need to achieve the desired result?
+Go through all the dimensions of the Rainbow model.
+How can you design the cooperation at a micro level between the patient and the health care professional?
+For example, by making an individual health care plan or Patient Health app.
+What can you do at a mesolevel to improve the cooperation between health care professionals and between them and healthcare organisations?
+You can think of options like a multidisciplinary team, or a interoperable Electronic Health Record (EHR).
+Finally, it is important to look at the macrolevel to determine what the politico-administrative developments are that could either lead to a cooperation or not.
+The value-based healthcare models ‘Patient Centred Medical Home’ (PCMH) and the ‘Accountable Care Organisation’ (ACO) can be used as inspiration for your governance model or legal structure.
+Within these models, healthcare is provided for the entire chain of prevention, healthcare and wellbeing at a district and regional level.
+For both models it has been scientifically proven that they bring about significant improvements when it comes to quality and cost-saving.

-What conditions in terms of structure and culture are needed to achieve the desired outcomes?
-List the criteria for funding the collaboration, make clear agreements about them and record them.
-Identify the willingness to change of all stakeholders involved and create a shared culture that is open to change.
+Which structural and cultural conditions are necessary to reach the desired outcomes?
+Map out the cost-criteria for the cooperation, make clear agreements about them and put them in writing.
+Determine all involved stakeholder’s willingness to change and create a communal culture that is open to change.